-- 19. The land transport funding system includes how money is raised and spent (Revenue and Expenditure).
+- 19. The land transport funding system is how money is raised and spent (Revenue and Expenditure).
 Funding is sourced as taxes, charges and fees.
 Treasury guidance draws a distinction between taxes, charges and fees as follows: - a.
 Taxes make transfers between groups - b.
 Charges make transfers within groups - c.
-Fees reflect the cost and benefits to an individual. - 20.
+Fees reflect costs incurred by individuals. - 20.
 The current land transport funding system includes transfers between road users and public transport users and property owners and land transport users.
 Revenues are raised like charges and spent like taxes. - 21.
 This assessment explores options that would introduce new forms of charge that are more like fees than taxes.
 Charges that reflect the time and location of travel, not just the distance covered or the weight of the vehicle making the trip.